Price Promise: on like-for-like holidays, we guarantee we won't be beaten on price!

 In search of killer whales

 From mid-December to mid-April, the seas around the Snaefellsnes Peninsula are often swarming with herring – an irresistible lure to large pods of killer whales and dolphins as well as numerous seabirds.
-This exciting tour is based in the ancient fishing village of Hellnar.
 The two boat trips included in the holiday are often rewarded by close encounters with these charismatic cetaceans – our expert wildlife guides will shed light on their behaviour and help you identify dolphins and seabirds.

 Northern lights watching in Arnarstapi